cwi-dis/zandbak-orchestrator/README.md

 ### Terminate orchestrator

-In order to restart/terminate a orchestrator instance, use the `terminate` script, passing along the hostname of an instance:
+In order to restart/terminate a remote orchestrator instance, use the `terminate` script, passing along the hostname of an instance:

     node scripts/terminate.js localhost:8090

+If the orchestrator instance is running inside a Docker container using the supplied `docker-compose.yml` configuration, the Docker daemon will relaunch the container immediately.
+All data stored in the orchestrator at the time of termination will be lost.